coffiat/terraform-beginner-bootcamp-2023/journal/week0.md

 eg. `./bin/install_terraform_cli`

 using a script in,gitpod.yml, we need to point the script to a program to interpret it eg. source `./bin/install_terraform_cli`

 #### Linux Permission Considerations

 To make the bash script executable, we need to change Linux permission for the fix to be executable for the user

 `chmod u+x ./bin/install_terraform_cli`

 <https://en.wikipedia.org/wiki/Chmod>

 ## Gitpod Lifecycle

 A particular attention needs to be paid here when using the Init; because it will not rerun if we restart an existing workspace.

 <https://www.gitpod.io/docs/configure/workspaces/tasks>

 ## Working with Env Vars

-#### env command
+### Env command

 We can list out all environment Variables using the `env` command

 We can filter specific env vars using grep eg.`env| grep AWS`

 #### Setting and unsetting env vars